Cardigan Welsh Corgi

 A Cardigan's herding instincts and quick ability to learn means he's at his best with diverse and engaging tasks to keep him mentally and physically active.
 "They're not 'obedient' dogs in the sense that they go out of their way to please their owners," Austin says.
 "But they can excel in many different sports, even obedience, as long as their owners keep things fun and interesting."

-Your Cardigan Welsh corgi puppy can learn dog tricks pretty quickly.
+Your Cardigan Welsh corgi puppy can learn tricks pretty quickly.
 As he gets older, try new things!
-He may be lower to the ground but he's quick, so consider an exciting coursing ability test such as Fast CAT.
-Agility training, where he maneuvers through an obstacle course with you, is another good option.
+He may be lower to the ground but he's quick, so consider agility training, where he maneuvers through an obstacle course with you.
 Tap into his natural herding ability with trials and scent work, too.

 Austin says Cardigans do well in any environment, from a small city apartment to farm life, as long as they're given the mental stimulation they deserve.
 But keep in mind—they're quite talkative.
 "They do bark.
 I wouldn't say excessively, but they tend to have something to say pretty often," Austin says.
 "They're definitely not a quiet breed."